Shannen Doherty: Health problems and death

-In 1999, Doherty revealed that she had been diagnosed with Crohn's disease.
+In 1999, Doherty revealed she had been diagnosed with Crohn's disease.

-In March 2015, Doherty was diagnosed with stage III breast cancer, which had spread to her lymph nodes.
-According to Doherty, her employer at the time had failed to make her insurance payments on time, causing her coverage to lapse from 2014 to 2015, and resulting in the cancer not being diagnosed until it had already spread significantly.
-In February 2016, Doherty revealed that she was receiving anti-estrogen treatment to shrink the tumor and enable treatment by lumpectomy rather than mastectomy.
-However, the presence of multiple tumors meant that a lumpectomy was not possible, and a unilateral mastectomy was performed in May 2016.
-Surgery revealed that some of the cancer cells may have spread beyond the lymph nodes.
+In March 2015, Doherty was diagnosed with breast cancer.
+According to Doherty, her business manager at the time had failed to make her insurance payments on time, causing her coverage to lapse from 2014 to 2015, and resulting in the cancer not being diagnosed until it had already spread significantly.
+In February 2016, Doherty revealed she was receiving anti-estrogen treatment to shrink the tumor and enable treatment by lumpectomy rather than mastectomy.
+However, the presence of multiple tumors meant a lumpectomy was not possible, and a unilateral mastectomy was performed in May 2016.
+Surgery revealed some of the cancer cells might have spread beyond the lymph nodes.
 Because the cancer was more advanced than previously thought, Doherty underwent chemotherapy and radiotherapy following surgery.
-On April 29, 2017, Doherty announced that her cancer was in remission.
+On April 29, 2017, Doherty announced her cancer was in remission.

-On February 4, 2020, Doherty announced that her cancer had returned a year earlier, had metastasized, and had advanced to stage IV.
-In June 2023, she announced that the cancer had spread to her brain and had become terminal.
-In November 2023, she revealed that the cancer had spread to her bones.
+On February 4, 2020, Doherty announced her cancer had returned a year earlier, had metastasized, and had advanced to stage IV.
+In June 2023, she announced the cancer had spread to her brain and had become terminal.
+In November 2023, she revealed the cancer had spread to her bones.
 In January 2024, Doherty shared that she was undergoing a new cancer treatment and that it was successfully breaking through the blood–brain barrier, calling it a miracle.

 On July 13, 2024, Doherty died from cancer at her home in Malibu, California at age 53.
-Per her wishes, she was cremated.
+As per her wishes, she was cremated.

 Legacy

-About a week before her death, Doherty recorded five episodes for the new iteration of The House of Halliwell, a Charmed rewatch podcast, which she helped to fund.
+About a week before her death, Doherty recorded five episodes for The House of Halliwell, a Charmed rewatch podcast, which she helped to fund.
 She joined it as a co-host alongside Holly Marie Combs, Brian Krause and Drew Fuller.
 These episodes were released posthumously as the podcast description explains: "This show, this character, this podcast meant so much to Shannen she couldn't wait to share it with Charmed fans everywhere."
 They honored her memory by releasing the first five episodes she recorded prior to her death.
 In the episode titled "Remembering Shannen Doherty", her best friend Combs revealed that she refused to be remembered as "the actress who had cancer", but she would rather be recognized for her animal activism, as one of Doherty's final efforts was "trying to establish a sanctuary for wild horses".

 In the aftermath of her death, several French television channels cancelled their programs to pay tribute to Doherty, a "pop culture icon".
 6ter held a special tribute night, airing a documentary, the first four episodes of Charmed and her debut episode on Little House on the Prairie.
 The rating success was such that the channel decided to rebroadcast Charmed three days later, every Friday night instead of Hawaii Five-0.
-While AB1 aired five episodes of Beverly Hills, 90210.
+AB1 aired five episodes of Beverly Hills, 90210.